Winemakers

 Fourth Generation WinemakerAnthony Riboli

 Fourth generation family winemaker Anthony Riboli received his M.S. in Viticulture from the University of California, Davis.
 During the 1997 harvest, he apprenticed under Michael Weis at Groth Vineyards and Winery in Napa Valley.
-Anthony’s foremost goal has been improving the quality of our wines through a meticulous focus in the vineyards.
-Major innovations include clonal selections, crop thinning, and deficit irrigation.
-One of his greatest pleasures is working beside his father and grandfather.
+Since then, he has lead winemaking and grape growing for the California portfolio at Riboli Family Wines.
+Anthony’s foremost goal has been improving the quality of our wines through a meticulous focus in the vineyards, starting by obtaining CSWA (Certified Sustainable Winegrowing Alliance) certifications for all of our estate vineyards and state-of-the-art winemaking facility.
+Anthony continues to look towards the future, from organic farming to expanding and acquiring new vineyard properties in the Willow Creek District of Paso Robles.
+One of Anthony’s greatest pleasures is working alongside his family.

 Anthony Riboli